Our IB Guide

 An IBDP student must take 6 subjects, as well as completing an independently researched Extended Essay, participating in Theory of Knowledge, and carrying out 150 hours of Creativity, Action, and Service.
 Only upon completion of all these components is an IB graduate awarded the full IB Diploma.

 This is usually the student’s mother tongue, and will require fluency in the language chosen.
+Students will tackle literary texts in this language, and all examinations and internally assessed work in this subject will be in the chosen language.

 Students can choose to take a language without prior study (ab initio), or can build on pre-existing knowledge of a language.
+This must not be the student's first language, as the course aims to develop language-learning ability, as well as a deeper understanding of another culture.

 One of the IB’s additional compulsory aspects is TOK (Theory of Knowledge).
 This, combined with the EE, constitutes the additional 3 bonus points that students may accrue.
 To fail both TOK & the EE is a failing condition of the Diploma, no matter the student’s academic attainment.
 Theory of Knowledge is an interdisciplinary study in critical thinking and encourages discussion of the extent & limits of knowledge in an epistemological fashion.
 Students are assessed through an essay and an in-class presentation.